Deep-neural-network approach to solving the ab initio nuclear structure problem

-{\it Performance of FeynmanNet.}---Figure~\ref{fig2} depicts the performance of FeynmanNet by taking $^4$He, $^6$Li and $^{16}$O as examples.
+Figure~\ref{fig2} depicts the performance of FeynmanNet by taking $^4$He, $^6$Li and $^{16}$O as examples.
 The FeynmanNet results here are obtained using $N_\mathrm{det}=4$ determinants.
-For $^4$He and $^6$Li, the obtained ground-state energies are compared with the results given by the previous ANN Slater-Jastrow (ANN-SJ) ansatz and the highly accurate HH method~\cite{Gnech2021FewBodySystems7}.
+For $^4$He and $^6$Li, the obtained ground-state energies are compared with the results given by the previous ANN Slater-Jastrow (ANN-SJ) ansatz and the HH method~\cite{Gnech2021FewBodySystems7}.
 The former works only for the LO Hamiltonian, while the latter is valid for both LO and NLO Hamiltonians and, more importantly, is numerically exact for $s$-shell nuclei, e.g., $^4$He.
-For the $^4$He ground-state energy at LO (Fig.~\ref{fig2}a), FeynmanNet outperforms the ANN-SJ ansatz after training for only about 200 iterations, and the final result is also consistent with the numerically exact HH value.
+For the $^4$He ground-state energy at LO (Fig.~\ref{fig2}a), FeynmanNet provides lower energy than the ANN-SJ ansatz after training for only about 200 iterations, and the final result is also consistent with the numerically exact HH value.
 This indicates that FeynmanNet outperforms the ANN-SJ ansatz by introducing the multiple determinants and backflow transformation, which improves the nodal surface in both continuous spatial and discrete spin-isospin spaces.
 Note that the extra energy given by FeynmanNet grows dramatically for heavier nuclei, e.g., about 7 MeV for $^{16}$O (see the MD-SJ result with $N_{\rm det}=1$ in Fig.~\ref{fig4}c).

 The experimental value of $^4$He ground-state energy is $-$28.30 MeV, slightly lower than the HH value, $-$28.17 MeV~\cite{Gnech2021FewBodySystems7}.
 However, since the HH method provides a numerically exact solution of the Schr\"odinger equation for $^4$He, this discrepancy originates from the model of the nuclear force, which is out of the scope for this work.